CtrlK

 Distinctiveness Conflict Risk

-The description carves out a clear niche around task decomposition and work breakdown planning, with specific trigger phrases that are unlikely to conflict with other skills.
-The focus on dependency graphs, atomic units, and milestone breakdowns makes it highly distinctive.
+The description carves out a clear niche around task decomposition and work breakdown planning.
+The specific focus on dependency graphs, atomic units, and milestone breakdowns distinguishes it from generic project management or coding skills.
+Trigger terms like 'work breakdown' and 'decompose' are distinctive.

 3 / 3